ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

 experience: His audience can expect a quality sensational and outstanding performance.
 vision: "His vision is to be a very rich and famous artist. "
 mission: His mission is to help other upcoming good artists grow.
-inspiration: "Growing up his main musical influences came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife.
-What motivates him to create is his moods and emotions and finds inspiration anywhere at all. "
+inspiration: "He finds inspiration anywhere at all. "
 birthdate: Oct 16th 98
 image: /uploads/artists/Chuzzy-Keys-3.png
 meaning: His artist name means keyboard music instrument recognition.